brandond/kinesyslog/README.md

   --spool-dir DIRECTORY  Spool directory for compressed records prior to upload.  [default: /tmp] --region TEXT          The region to use.
 Overrides config/env settings.
   --profile TEXT         Use a specific profile from your credential file.
+  --gelf                 Listen for messages in Graylog Extended Log Format (GELF) instead of Syslog.
   --debug                Enable debug logging to STDERR.
   --help                 Show this message and exit.
 ```